-Other questions that are asked for making a profile are optional and if you do not wish to answer then please press "Next".
+Other questions that are asked for making a profile are optional (i.e. it does not form part of your application) and you are not required to answer them.
+To skip an optional question, please press "Next" or "Skip and Complete".
 It is also possible to import the data for many of these sections from your ORCID profile if available.